 Not everybody who lives there has read it and of those who have, not all of them understand or even enjoy it, but there’s something about WG Sebald’s Rings of Saturn that seems ingrained into the minds of many East Anglians.

 WG Sebald (1944 – 2001) – or Max to his friends – is one of the most revered authors of the late 20th century.
-His evocative and unclassifiable prose works: Vertigo (1990), The Emigrants (1992), The Rings of Saturn (1995), and Austerlitz (2001) continue to attract an international following.
-His reputation and the passionate devotion of readers to his work have grown significantly since his untimely death in 2001 in a car crash aged 57.
+His evocative and unclassifiable prose works: Vertigo (1990), The Emigrants (1992), The Rings of Saturn (1995), and Austerlitz (2001) continue to attract an international following and a passionate devotion of readers that has grown significantly since his untimely death in 2001 in a car crash aged 57.

 more like this